mieweb/docs/content/rapid-deployment/review-sessions/review-session-encounter-workflow.md

 ### Clinical Decision Support/Scripted Rules

 {{% system-name %}} can be set up with scripted rules, or clinical decision support, to assist clinicians, staff, and users, in general, with making informed decisions at the point of care.
 These scripted rules can be used to suggest pathways to care, making all relevant information easily accessible and specific to the patient's/employee's given circumstances.
 Scripted rules can be used to specify message types, as well as the severity level at which warnings should be triggered.
-An added usability feature allows clinicians the ability to dismiss messages for individual patients, for all of their patients, or for all patents within the practice, given the appropriate security level.
+An added usability feature allows clinicians the ability to dismiss messages for individual patients, for all of their patients, or for all patients within the practice, given the appropriate security level.
 A set of default pre-configured [Scripted Rules](https://drive.google.com/file/d/0B5Hsu0mf2-tkaWFCZGFxMUVrMFU/view?usp=sharing) are available in the standard {{% system-name %}} deployment.
 Review with the Deployment Consultant, and determine which scripted rules will need disabled and/or configured for the overall business needs.

 ### Esign/Tasking Rules